Nicholk24/CWS-Integration-Points/README.md

 In the event the business applications are replaced with a different vendor application, the business rule will not need to be re-implemented.
 The legacy systems that need to be linked together may reside on a different operating system or database solutions.
 This document is for internal use only and should serve as a reference tool for Integration Point within CWS and XMS.
 This is an on-going process and subject to change based upon updated information.

+**Below is a high-level view of events that occur during integration:**

 ![](/assets/2016-10-18_0812.png)